abbie39/udc_blog/README.md

 My findings changed as a result, and the Leather District performed the best as it was the highest rated for 3/7 review scoring categories.

 # 5. Licensing, Authors, Acknowledgements, etc.
-Acknowledgements: Completed as part of a Udacity Nanodegree programme.
+Acknowledgements: Completed as part of a Udacity Nanodegree programme, thank you to Udacity for the resources and links to the data.

-License: CC0: Public Domain

 Data providers: The datasets are part of Airbnb Inside, and the original sources can be found here: http://insideairbnb.com/get-the-data/.